BongoKnight/cyberclip/README.md

 - [ ] Make a domain and a host Parser, improve the domain parsing
 - [ ] Assync action results
 - [ ] Requirement.txt
-- [ ] Save action with file input.
+- [ ] Save action with file input (need to implement modal, have to check textual discord).
 - [ ] Write python script/template to generate custom Parser/Action

 # Thanks to and similar project: